JetBrains/teamcity-documentation/topics/configuring-vcs-post-commit-hooks-for-teamcity.md

 ## Setting up service hook on Team Foundation Server for TFVC and Git

-The latest TFS 2015 and Azure DevOps Services provides service hooks for code commit events.
+The latest Azure DevOps Server (formerly, Team Foundation Server) and Azure DevOps Services provide service hooks for code commit events.
 To create a hook, perform the following steps:

 1\.
 Open the admin page for a team project in web access.